sbryan/spark-js-SDK/README.md

 ```
 2) **After** including the SDK library, the method ADSKSpark.Client.initialize() must be used to initialize and setup the SDK:</b><br>
 ADSKSpark.Client.initialize() is passed five values:<br>
-a.
-App Key - A string containing your Spark app's (provided during registration).<br>
+a. **App Key** - A string containing your Spark app's (provided during registration).<br>
-b.
-Guest token URL - The server URL to which guest token requests will be directed.
+b. **Guest token URL** - The server URL to which guest token requests will be directed.
 The SDK requires that authentication APIs are called from a server: The repository in which the SDK is located also contains a node.js implementation of these servers in the <i>authentication_server</i> folder.<br>
-c.
-Access token URL - The server URL to which access token requests will be directed.<br>
+c. **Access token URL** - The server URL to which access token requests will be directed.<br>
-d.
-Refresh access token URL - The server URL to which refresh access token requests will be directed.<br>
+d. **Refresh access token URL** - The server URL to which refresh access token requests will be directed.<br>
-e. <i>ADSKSpark.Constants.API_HOST_SANDBOX</i> or <i>ADSKSpark.Constants.API_HOST_PRODUCTION</i>.
-A constant specifying whether the SDK is running in sandbox or production.
+e. **ADSKSpark.Constants.API_HOST_SANDBOX** or **ADSKSpark.Constants.API_HOST_PRODUCTION** - A constant specifying whether the SDK is running in sandbox or production.

       ```ADSKSpark.Client.initialize('',// Your app key
               '',// The guest token endpoint that is implemented by your server (i.e. http://example.com/guest_token)